Define Ports and Domains

 curl -v -X GET --user hello:pass https://fastapi-my-workspace-8080.truefoundry.my-org.com/

-Adding JWT authentication to Service
+Adding JWT Authentication to Your Service

 Integrating Third-Party Identity Providers